 Revenue in our OpenEdge segment increased in all periods primarily due to our acquisition of Ipswitch.
 Data Connectivity and Integration revenue decreased in all periods due to the timing of term license renewals by certain of our OEM partners.
-Application Development and Deployment revenue decreased in the three month period ended May 31, 2020, compared to the corresponding period in 2019, primarily due to lower license revenue, and increased in the six month period ended May 31, 2020, primarily due to higher professional services and maintenance revenues.
+Application Development and Deployment revenue increased in all periods shown primarily due to higher professional services and maintenance revenues, offset by lower license revenues.